 Differences Between Cast-Iron and Enameled Cast-Iron

-Now that you have understood what the two apply to, we are now going to look at the features that differentiate the cookware.
+Now that you have understood the two applications, we are now going to look at the features that differentiate the cookware.
 Let’s dive in.

 Cast-iron cookware features a classic black or brown color and includes pig iron, and scrap steel to give them a rugged look with excellent factory seasoning.

-Almost every American home kitchen has one of these for searing T-bones, frying eggs, crisp golden cornbread to roast a chicken.
+Almost every American home kitchen has one of these for searing T-bones, frying eggs, and crisp golden cornbread to roast a chicken.

 On the other hand, enameled cast-iron cookware comes in vibrant colors with a glossy finish that makes a design statement in any kitchen.

-It’s easy to clean and fits comfortably in a dishwasher, making it an ideal choice for all-purpose cooking and keeps food evenly cooked.
+It’s easy to clean and fits comfortably in a dishwasher, making it an ideal choice for all-purpose cooking and keeping food evenly cooked.